TheAcedMan/FOIA_Campaign/README.md

 - Automated License Plate Recognition (ALPR) surveillance infrastructure
 - Fusion center data sharing agreements

 Findings are published publicly on this repository.
+You can use them however youd like!

 ## Why